-Thus, the object of this paper is to analyze subjects' behavior when they are asked to contribute to a dynamically evolving public good, such as information.
+Thus, the object of this paper is to experimentally examine a novel social dilemma over the exploration of information with common value.
 In order to do so, we base ourselves on KRC's exponential model.
 We chose this particular model for two reasons.
-Firstly, its setup is simpler than that of the other strategic-experimentation papers, and, secondly, as Hörner, Klein, and Rady (2019) (subsequently: HKR) have shown, the welfare-optimal equilibrium has a particularly simple structure in this model.
+Firstly, its setup is simpler than that of the other strategic-experimentation papers, and, secondly, as Hörner, Klein, and Rady (2020) (subsequently: HKR) have shown, the welfare-optimal equilibrium has a particularly simple structure in this model.
 Indeed, while it is non-Markovian, it is strongly symmetric and players play a cut-off strategy (on the path of play), applying the same cut-off as a single agent.
 Given the simple structure of the best equilibrium, it can reasonably be expected to be focal among the continuum of equilibria that exist in the model.
 Moreover, it gives us a very clean empirical test: if they (want to) play the equilibrium, subjects should behave in the same way as when they solve the single-agent problem.